-79 80 In general, faults can be categorized into three groups: i) individual faults, which are unexpected single data instances with respect to other data points; ii) contextual faults that include the individual instances which are anomalous in a specific context and normal in another context; and iii) collective faults, which are manifested through the occurrence of an irregular collection of instances with respect to other data trends (Chandola et al., 2009).
-The instances in collective faults are not necessarily irregular themselves but a sequence of them is considered anomalous.
-For instance, when the data points in a sequence happen in an unexpected order or in an unacceptable combination, it is considered as a collective fault.
-While, several studies have been conducted in using machine learning techniques to detect the first two types of faults in WWTPs sensors, the third and the most complex one, the collective faults have not received enough attention.
+In general, faults can be categorised into three groups: (1) individual faults, which are unexpected single data instances with respect to other data points; (2) contextual faults that include the individual instances which are anomalous in a specific context and normal in another context; and (3) collective faults, which are manifested through the occurrence of an irregular collection of instances with respect to other data trends (Chandola et al. 2009).
+The instances in collective faults are not necessarily irregular themselves, but a sequence of them is considered anomalous.
+For instance, when the data points in a sequence occur in an unexpected order or in an unacceptable combination, it is considered to be a collective fault.
+While several studies have been conducted in using machine-learning techniques to detect the first two types of faults in WWTP sensors, the third and most complex one, collective faults, have not received enough attention.